 Medical assistants have a clinical role in patient education.
 As the doctor’s liaison, they help patients better understand their treatment plan, reviewing concerns and offering guidance on timely health topics.

 There’s more than one way to become a medical assistant.
-However, attending a vocational school program full-time will get you out of training and on the job faster.
-Unlike a degree program, the curriculum is focused on the practical aspects of medical assisting.
+However, attending a vocational school program, like the Medical Assistant Classes that are available at Hunter Business School, full-time will get you out of training and on the job faster.
+Unlike a degree program, the curriculum is focused on the practical aspects of medical assistant training.